Los Angeles Road Safety Overview

 American Society of Civil Engineers

 The American Society of Civil Engineers (ASCE) regularly analyzes and evaluates roads, bridges, and infrastructure systems across the country.
 The organization publishes the results of its studies every four years.
-In 2017, California received a grade of “D” for the conditions and status of its roads and highways.
+In the latest report, California received a grade of “D” for the conditions and status of its roads and highways.

 The ASCE found that:

 - Congestion, traffic delays, and collisions are increasingly caused by the state’s poor road conditions.

 - Unsafe roads cost Californians $61 billion every year.